h4pp7/AdventOfCode2021_clojure/README.md

 #### Part 2
 To find the basins, start at a lowest point and spread in every direction until you hit a 9 (or the edge).

+First thing I can think of is doing it recursively:
+- Start with the lowest point
+- Get the indices of its neighbors, that are not 9
+- Then repeat that for every of those, but also ignore indices already visited.

+---

+Or implement one of the [flood fill algorithms](https://en.m.wikipedia.org/wiki/Flood_fill) from wikipedia.

+What data structure should I use?
+I guess this is clojure, so the answer is a map.